 I love the combination of chocolate and pumpkin and this chocolate chip pumpkin bread is a great way to enjoy it.
 The bread is moist and full of fall spices and chocolate chips.
 It’s freezer-friendly and easy to make.

 I’ve been going a little crazy making cookies and cakes with pumpkin and chocolate.
 I love the combination and during the fall I can’t help but bake all kinds of pumpkin treats.

-After making chocolate chip pumpkin cookies, I thought it might be fun to make a chocolate chip pumpkin bread.
-So I used my favorite pumpkin bread recipe as a base, and added 2 cups of chocolate chips.
+After making pumpkin chocolate chip cookies, I thought it might be fun to make a chocolate chip pumpkin bread.
+So I used my favorite pumpkin bread recipe as a base and added chocolate chips.
 I really enjoyed the results.
-Which begs the question, Is there anything that doesn’t taste good with the addition of chocolate?
+Which begs the question: is there anything that doesn’t taste good with the addition of chocolate?

 Chocolate Chip Pumpkin Bread